sreesreejuks/fabric-patterns/README.md

 **🚀 High-Quality Patterns for Fabric**

 This project aims provide a collection of **high-quality curated and well tested patterns** for [Fabric](https://github.com/danielmiessler/fabric).
-Another reason for creating this repository is:
-- The fact that I don't like the naming concention of patterns in the main Fabric repository, so some of the patterns here are a slightly modified and renamed copy.
+Another reason for creating this repository is the fact that I don't like the naming convention of patterns in the main Fabric repository, I prefer short names which is justified by the limited number of patterns I use.
+I find creating aliases a bit cumbersome.

-- I don't need the hole set of patterns offered in Fabric, so this is a handy way to download only those I need.
+Few patterns here are simple renamed [Fabric](https://github.com/danielmiessler/fabric) copies.
+Most are improved versions and many are completely written from scratch.

 ## 🚀 Getting Started